braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 3. We recommend setting up KMS in the following AWS regions:
     - **Braze US clusters:** `us-east-1`
     - **Braze EU clusters:** `eu-central-1`
-4. In AWS Key Management Service, create two keys and ensure that the IAM user is added in key usage permissions:
+4. In AWS Key Management Service, create two keys and make sure that the IAM user is added in key usage permissions:
     - **Encrypt/decrypt:** Select **Symmetric** key type and **Encrypt and Decrypt** key usage.
     - **Hash:** Select **Symmetric** key type and **Generate and Verify MAC** key usage.
 The key spec should be **HMAC_256**.
 After creating the key, note the HMAC key ID somewhere as you’ll need to input this in Braze.